luteberget/trainspotting/docs/src/dgraph.md

 When we extend the graph concept to include two sides of each node, there is no longer a path r-q-u.

 ![Dgraph 3](dgraph3.png)

+So, the double node graph is similar to a graph, with the difference that each node has two sides.
+A train entering a node from an edge connected to one side of the node can only exit the node through edges on the opposide side of the node.

 This model allows a sense of *local directedness* without deciding on a global direction concept such as up/down or outgoing/incoming often used in railway engineering.
 A global directionality requires considering special cases to handle railway networks where a train's up/down direction may change without the train reversing its direction, such as the [balloon loop example](examples/baloon.md).